Born: January 8, 1792, Medfield, MA.

 Recognition and Lasting Influence

 Mason’s contributions to American music education and church music did not go unrecognized in his lifetime.
-In 1855, the University of New York awarded him the degree of Doctor of Music, the first musical degree ever awarded by an American college.
+In 1855, Yale University awarded him an honorary doctorate in music, the first musical degree ever awarded by an American college.
 This honor solidified his status as not just the “father of American music education,” but also as the “father of American church music.”

 The impact of Lowell Mason’s work continues to resonate through the halls of American music education and in churches around the world.
 His methods laid the foundation for music education as we know it today, opening the door for millions of children to experience the joy and discipline of music.